lanhao34/LoHan/README.md

 ### Limiting the Memory Size

-Experiments in Subsection V-B requires adjusting the main memory capacity.
+Experiments in Subsection V-B require adjusting the main memory capacity.
 Instead of manually adding and removing the machine's DRAM, you can consider pinning the main memory via huge page so that these memory spaces cannot be utilized by Ratel.

 You can use the following script (root permission required) to pin the main memory